tbroyer/gradle-errorprone-plugin-v0.0.x/README.md

 }
 ```

-When applied, the `errorprone` plugin automatically  changes all `JavaCompile` tasks in
+When applied, the `net.ltgt.errorprone` plugin automatically  changes all `JavaCompile` tasks in
 the project to use the error-prone compiler.
+(Note: earlier versions used `errorprone` as the plugin identifier instead of `net.ltgt.errorprone`.)

-The plugin adds an `errorprone` configuration that automatically uses the latest
+The plugin adds an `net.ltgt.errorprone` configuration that automatically uses the latest
 release of error-prone.
 You can override it to use a specific version with:

 ```groovy